madcodemonkey/Azure.Functions/README.md

 ## Projects List
 - Common
-   - AppInsightsEnhancedWithSerilogSink - A Serilog example that I was using for common logging (it need work)
+   - AppInsightsEnhancedWithSerilogSink - A Serilog example that I was using for common logging (it needs work)
 - Durable
    - DynamicCreationOfActivities - Shows a durable function example where I dynamically run activities base on the way the HttpTrigger is called.
 - Normal